Hell in a Cell (2019)

-The 2019 Hell in a Cell was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was the 11th annual Hell in a Cell and took place on October 6, 2019, at the Golden 1 Center in Sacramento, California, held for wrestlers the promotion's Raw and SmackDown brand divisions.
+The 2019 Hell in a Cell was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE, held for wrestlers the promotion's main roster brands, Raw and SmackDown.
+It was the 11th annual Hell in a Cell event and took place on October 6, 2019, at the Golden 1 Center in Sacramento, California.
+The event centered on the Hell in a Cell match, a 20-foot-high roofed steel cage that surrounds the ring and ringside area with no countouts or disqualifications and the only way to win is by pinfall or submission in the ring.

 Nine matches were contested at the event, including one on the Kickoff pre-show.
 Two Hell in a Cell matches were contested at the event, both of which were for the Raw brand.
 The main event, which was a Universal Championship Hell in a Cell match between defending champion Seth Rollins and "The Fiend" Bray Wyatt, ended by referee stoppage.
 In the other Hell in a Cell match, which was the opening bout, Becky Lynch defeated Sasha Banks to retain the Raw Women's Championship.
-In other prominent matches, Daniel Bryan and Roman Reigns defeated Erick Rowan and Luke Harper in a tornado tag team match, and Charlotte Flair defeated Bayley to win the SmackDown Women's Championship for a record fifth time, and her record tenth championship overall on WWE's main roster.
+In other prominent matches, Daniel Bryan and Roman Reigns defeated Erick Rowan and Luke Harper in a tornado tag team match, and Charlotte Flair defeated Bayley to win the SmackDown Women's Championship for a record fifth time, and her record 10th women's world championship overall on WWE's main roster.

 The event was met with a mixed-to-negative reception from both critics and fans.
 Although the first two opening matches were generally praised, the main event was universally panned due to its conclusion.

 Production

 Background

-The event was held at the Golden 1 Center in Sacramento, California.
+The 11th annual Hell in a Cell event was held at the Golden 1 Center in Sacramento, California.

 Hell in a Cell was an annual professional wrestling event produced by WWE since 2009, generally held in October.
+It was originally broadcast exclusively via pay-per-view (PPV) before it began simultaneously livestreaming on the WWE Network in 2014.
 The concept of the event came from WWE's established Hell in a Cell match, in which competitors fought inside a 20-foot-high roofed cell structure surrounding the ring and ringside area.
 The main event match of the card was contested under the Hell in a Cell stipulation.
-Announced on July 19, 2019, the 2019 event was the 11th Hell in a Cell and featured wrestlers from the Raw and SmackDown brand divisions.
-After the 2018 event was held in September, the 2019 event returned Hell in a Cell to its regular October slot and it was held on October 6 at the Golden 1 Center in Sacramento, California.
-The event aired on pay-per-view (PPV) worldwide and was available to livestream on the WWE Network.
+Announced on July 19, 2019, the 11th Hell in a Cell event was scheduled for October 6, 2019, at the Golden 1 Center in Sacramento, California and featured wrestlers from the Raw and SmackDown brand divisions.
+This returned the event to its regular October slot after the previous year was held in September, and it was the second Hell in a Cell event held in the U.S. state of California, after the 2015 event in Los Angeles.
 Tickets went on sale on July 26 through Ticketmaster.